jpotts18/mean-stack-relational/README.md

 > MEAN is a boilerplate that provides a nice starting point for [MySQL], Express, Node.js, and AngularJS based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like sequelize and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 The MongoDB ORM, [Mongoose](http://mongoosejs.com/), has been replaced with [Sequelize](http://sequelizejs.com/).
-By switching from mongoose to sequelize.
-We allow developers easy access to MySQL, MariaDB, SQLite or PostgreSQL databases by mapping database entries to objects and vice versa.
+Switching from mongoose to sequelize allows developers easy access to MySQL, MariaDB, SQLite or PostgreSQL databases by mapping database entries to objects and vice versa.

 [Addy Osmani's Blog](http://addyosmani.com/blog/full-stack-javascript-with-mean-and-yeoman/) explains SQL databases, being strongly typed in nature are great at enforcing a level of consistency, ensuring many kinds of bad data simply don’t get recorded.
-By using SQL databases Mean Stack Relational favors reliability over the performance gains of NoSQL databases.
+By using SQL databases MEAN Stack Relational favors reliability over the performance gains of NoSQL databases.

 # Getting Started